 Your facility may be hiding a significant opportunity for savings and process improvement.
 Greater oversight of your electric forklift battery management — charging, battery watering, maintenance and more — can lead to efficiency, cost-effectiveness and smoother overall operations in warehouses, distribution centers and any other building that uses powered forklifts.

-In some cases, the ideal answer may be a full upgrade of your battery management approach, embracing new technologies such as lithium ion forklift battery systems.
+In some cases, the ideal answer may be a full upgrade of your electric forklift battery management approach, embracing new technologies such as a lithium forklift battery systems.
 In other cases, new management approaches to charging could represent your most promising option.
 Turning battery management over to an expert third party could pay dividends.
 Alternatively, you can keep day-to-day operations in-house while setting up a maintenance partnership.

 While the exact right solution will differ based on details such as the scale and speed of your logistics activity, one fact remains: There is potential value in looking more closely at electric forklift battery management.

 How do electric forklift battery systems work?

 Every forklift battery program can be broken down into a few distinct units.
 These are the operational components that keep forklift vehicles operating.
 These include:

 - Choice of technology: Quite simply, what type of batteries do your forklift vehicles use?
 While variations on the traditional lead acid battery model remain dominant, an increasing number of operators are considering alternatives such as lithium ion battery systems, hydrogen fuel cells and more.

 - Battery watering method: Working with lead acid batteries means having a battery watering system in place.
 Organizations need to pay attention to this aspect of their operations.
 When proper battery watering practices are ignored, the overall usable life and effectiveness of batteries can decrease.